 To be eligible for an HSA, the accountholder must be covered only by an HSA-compatible, high deductible health plan and must not be a dependent on another person’s tax return.
 Individuals age 65 and older are eligible to open an HSA as long as they have not elected Medicare Parts A, B, C or D. An HSA accountholder cannot have access to a general purpose healthcare FSA or HRA through their employer or their spouse’s employer, unless the plans are “stacked.”

-A high-deductible health insurance plan is one with an annual deductible of at least $1,350 for individuals and $2,700 for families.
+In 2023, a high-deductible health insurance plan is one with an annual deductible of at least $1,500 for individuals and $3,000 for families.

 YOUR HSA KEEPS WORKING AFTER YOU RETIRE

 Retirees cannot contribute to HSAs after enrolling in Medicare – but they can still retain and use the funds in HSAs they previously established.
 If you don’t use the money in your HSA, you retain it.
 HSAs are also portable – meaning that when you change jobs or health insurers, you bring your HSA with you – even when you enroll in Medicare.

 Original Medicare does not cover everything.
 Many of the gaps left by Medicare are considered qualifying medical expenses under an HSA.
 These may include:

 YOU MAY BE ABLE TO DELAY MEDICARE TO MAXIMIZE YOUR HSA CONTRIBUTIONS

 Late enrollment in Medicare can result in hefty penalties.
 However, if you receive qualifying health insurance through an employer, you may be able to delay Medicare enrollment and Social Security benefits without a penalty, allowing you to continue contributing to your HSA.